Top 5 4th Quarter Trades of Su - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Sumitomo Mitsui DS Asset Management Company, Ltd’s top five trades of the quarter.
+According to GuruFocus data, these were Summit Place Financial Advisors, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Sumitomo Mitsui DS Asset Management Company, Ltd reduced their investment in NAS:BND by 368,980 shares.
-The trade had a 0.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $71.31.
+Summit Place Financial Advisors, LLC reduced their investment in ARCA:IWM by 5,075 shares.
+The trade had a 0.78% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $177.2.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI World ETF has a price-earnings ratio of 17.06 and a price-book ratio of 2.66.
+In terms of valuation, iShares Russell 2000 ETF has a price-earnings ratio of 11.65 and a price-book ratio of 1.98.

-During the quarter, Sumitomo Mitsui DS Asset Management Company, Ltd bought 364,817 shares of ARCA:IEMG for a total holding of 739,430.
-The trade had a 0.35% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.98.
+During the quarter, Summit Place Financial Advisors, LLC bought 10,305 shares of NAS:AMZN for a total holding of 27,835.
+The trade had a 0.71% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.78.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.